eliot-des/eliot-des/README.md

 ## Hi there 👋

-I'm a first year master student in Electroacoustic at Le Mans Université.
+- :seedling: I'm a first year master student in Electroacoustic at Le Mans Université.
-My c

-**eliot-des/eliot-des** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on implementing a real-time circuit simulation plugin .
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on this project to
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: eliot.deschang.etu@univ-lemans.fr
 - ⚡ Fun fact: ...